 CONCLUSION

 After completing many graphs and analysis of TDC, ADC and time resolutions, the detector I analyzed needs little to no maintenance.
 The Gaussian fit of the graph proved that the detector was in working order, and the time resolution of the detector was in range.
-As the time resolution was within range it showed that there wasn’t light leakage, which causes inaccurate light readouts from the PMTS, and that the PMTS are operating correctly.
+As the time resolution was within range it showed that there wasn’t light leakage, which causes inaccurate light readouts from the PMTs, and that the PMTs and scintillators are correctly calibrated and operating correctly.

 REFERENCES